What is CBD?

 Cannabidiol is the second most naturally occurring cannabinoid in cannabis, just behind THC.
 Wanted for its virtuous effects (it would be particularly relaxing, anti-inflammatory and antidepressant), it is totally legal.
 It does not entail no narcotics, addiction or other notorious side effects.

 History of CBD

 Although it is now largely controversial, hemp is one of the oldest plants cultivated by humans.
-In its form Cannabis sativa, this plant was cultivated in the Neolithic era for its medicinal properties and its use as textile fibers.
+In its form Cannabis sativa, this plant was cultivated in the Neolithic period for its medicinal properties and its use as textile fibers.
 China is clearly the source of the domestication of hemp.
 Archaeologists do not all agree on the date, which ranges from -10000 to -4000 BCE.
 In any case, the plant has been used for several millennia, as much for making fabrics as for its therapeutic effects.

 For years, many clinical trials have taken place, highlighting the health effects of CBD.
 The first studies have shown its positive effects on anxiety.
 Then, in the 70s, it was discovered that it had benefits for nausea and pain.
 Finally, in the late 90s, researchers discovered that it reduced the degeneration of neurons, which could be useful in research on Alzheimer's disease.

 Some American states (Alaska, Oregon, Washington) then decided to legalize cannabis (CBD and THC) for therapeutic purposes.
 This has made it possible to find drugs like Sativex on the market, containing the same dosage of THC and CBD.
 Indeed, the association of these two molecules makes it possible to multiply the benefits of these molecules and not to create dependence in the patient.
 This medication is particularly indicated in the treatment of neuropathic pain.